 Expert endocrinologists and diabetes specialists

-At Children’s Mercy, you have access to an established, experienced team of more than 20 pediatric endocrinologists and nearly 100 staff members who specialize in endocrine disorders and diabetes prevention, treatment and research.
+At Children’s Mercy, you have access to an established, experienced team of nearly 30 pediatric endocrinologists and 100 staff members who specialize in endocrine disorders and diabetes prevention, treatment and research.

 Your family will benefit from our team approach to care and commitment to ongoing research that has earned us national recognition as a leader in caring for children with endocrine and metabolic disorders.